adriansh95/StringMicrolensing/README.md

 You should obtain the figure shown below:
 ![Demo output](demo/plots/event_rate.png)

-Once you're done you can leave and remove the virtual environment:
+Once you're done you can deactivate and remove the virtual environment:

 ```bash
 deactivate